filamentphp/filament/packages/forms/docs/04-layout/09-custom.md

 title: Custom layouts
 ---

-## View
+## View components

-Aside from [building custom layout components](#building-custom-layout-components), you may create "view" components which allow you to create custom layouts without extra PHP classes.
+Aside from [building custom layout components](custom), you may create "view" components which allow you to create custom layouts without extra PHP classes.

 ```php
 use Filament\Forms\Components\View;